lindsaygelle/slice/README.md

 ## Extending

-Slice supports type extension by wrapping the Slice struct in an interface.
+Slice supports interface extension by wrapping the Slice in an struct and exposing a corresponding interface.

+This is the pattern implemented by this package and is used for the provided interface types.

 ```Go
 package food